zikaiyan/Promoting-Financial-Products-to-Bank-Customers-From-a-Prescriptive-Analytics-Perspective/README.md

 ## Problem Statement

 The problem consists of two stages.
-We need to make predictions about customer interest regarding the offered products and then make marketing Decisions based on them.
+We need to predict customer interest regarding the offered products and then make marketing Decisions based on them.
 The detailed demonstration is as follows:

 1.  **Customer interest prediction**: In this stage, models need to be built to predict whether (or how much) each customer will be interested in each product the bank provides.
-The products are types of bank accounts that customers can open, namely *Savings accounts*, *Mortgage accounts*, and *Pension accounts*.
+The products are types of bank accounts that customers can open: Savings, Mortgage, and *Pension accounts*.

-2.  **Marketing decision making**: The second stage consists of making marketing decisions based on the prediction result: deciding which product the bank should promote (or offer) to which customers through which marketing channel.
+2.  **Marketing decision making**: The second stage consists of making marketing decisions based on the prediction result: deciding which product the bank should promote (or offer) to customers through which marketing channel.
 The channels are typical ways to bring advertisements to customers.
 These include *gifts* in promotional offerings, email newsletters, and financial literacy seminars to engage and educate customers.

 The main decisions to be made are as follows: